Juniorklb/Juniorklb/README.md

 </h1>

 <h2>🎯 Objectives </h2>
-I am a recent certified cybersecurity analyst with a profound interest in technology and a dedication to solving complex problems.

-My journey in Computer science has sparked a deep passion in me for cloud computing and cybersecurity security analyst.
-My goal is now to join a team as a cloud engineer.
+I am a recently certified cybersecurity analyst with a strong passion for technology and problem-solving.
+My journey in computer science has deepened my interest in cloud computing and cybersecurity.
+I am currently expanding my expertise by learning to work with cloud platforms such as AWS, Azure, and Google Cloud.
+My goal is to join a dynamic team as a cloud engineer, where I can apply my skills and contribute to building secure, scalable, and efficient cloud solutions.

 <h2>👨‍💻 Cybersecurity Projects:</h2>